Francesca Tiburzi was born in Bergamo where she began her lyrical singing

 Bellini in Catania; Amelia in Un Ballo in Maschera at the Metz

-Opera where she later returned for
+Opera where she later returned for Pagliacci, Tabarro, Tosca and

-Campana Sommersa and Palla De Mozzi at the Lirico di
+Madama Butterfly; La Campana Sommersa and Palla De Mozzi

-Cagliari; Pia de Tolomei (Pia) at the Teatro del Giglio di Lucca,
+at the Lirico di Cagliari; Pia de Tolomei (Pia) at the Teatro

-at the Goldoni di Livorno, at the Verdi di Pisa; Manon Lescaut (title
+del Giglio di Lucca, at the Goldoni di Livorno, at the Verdi di Pisa; Manon

-role) at the Teatro Filarmonico in Verona, where she also took part in the
+Lescaut (title role) at the Teatro Filarmonico in Verona, where she

-production of Aida (Priestess) for the 2018 Areniana season; Mala
+also took part in the production of Aida (Priestess) for the 2018

-Vita (Cristina) at the Wexford Festival Opera,
+Areniana season; Mala Vita (Cristina) at the Wexford Festival

-Madama Butterfly at the Puccini Festival in Torre del Lago, Metz,
+the Puccini Festival in Torre del Lago, Metz, Essen, Canada and Cosenza; La

-Essen, Canada and Cosenza; La Forza del destino in Bologna;
+Forza del destino in Bologna; Puccini's Trittico at the

-Rovigo, Fano and at the Grange Festival in London.
+Taormina Festival; Tosca in Rovigo, Fano, the Grange Festival in

 Also active on the concert side, she performed Beethoven's Symphony